Winnie Loo

-Winnie Loo (born 1956) is a Malaysian hairstylist, entrepreneur, author, and chief executive officer and creative director of A Cut Above Salons and Academy.
+Winnie Loo (born 1956) is a Malaysian hairstylist, entrepreneur, author, and chief executive officer and creative director of A Cut Above Salons.

 She is most known for her success with A Cut Above, her chain of high-end salons, as well as her quick cut budget salon chain known as X-Cut.

 Early life

 Growing up in Ipoh, Malaysia, Winnie Loo was the 8th out of nine children in her family.

 From an early age she found intrigue in hair design even though the family business was in tin mining and iron foundries.
 To please her father, she attended college but after overlooking to sit for an entry exam to university was deferred for 1 year.
 With the help of her mother, she used this time off to convince her father to allow her to follow her passion as a hairstylist.

 Education

 In 1976, she went to study at Morris Masterclass, a Vidal Sassoon school of hairdressing, in London.
 It was here that she studied under Vidal Sassoon.